astrovedic/GAXamarin/README.md

 ```

 **TrackScreen(string screenName, int dimensionIndex = 0, string dimensionValue = null, int metricIndex = 0, float metricValue = 0f)**

+@param ScreenName The name of an application screen.

 **Screens** in Google Analytics represent content users are viewing within your app.
 Measuring screen views allows you to see which content is being viewed most by your users, and how they are navigating between different pieces of content.